Uses for Lavender - Culinary and Medicinal Uses

 In natural health and healing, we believe that the body has the ability to heal itself of any disease, even supposedly incurable diseases.
 We also believe in holistic health and healing, as we realize that different parts of the human body are highly interlinked, often beyond Man’s understanding.
 It is thus a good idea to apply these fundamental health steps no matter how remote or unrelated a health condition may seem.

 Almost all parts of the plant have medicinal value.
-Medicinally, this herb has inbuilt versatility to treat a wide variety of ailments like rashes, infections, rheumatism, colds, insomnia, mood disturbances, depression etc. To read more about the health benefits of the lavender herb, click here.
+Medicinally, lavender has inbuilt versatility to treat a wide variety of ailments like rashes, infections, rheumatism, colds, insomnia, mood disturbances, depression etc.

 In the culinary sphere, the lavender herb is a tasty add-on ingredient to salads, stews, drinks, etc.